Elvis Andrus Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.3 K/9, the sixth-best in MLB.
+- The Mariners pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Mariners have a 3.96 team ERA that ranks 10th across all league pitching staffs.
+- The Mariners have a 3.94 team ERA that ranks 10th across all MLB pitching staffs.

-- Mariners pitchers combine to allow the fewest home runs in baseball (65 total, one per game).
+- Mariners pitchers combine to give up the fewest home runs in baseball (66 total, one per game).

-- Gilbert (4-4) gets the starting nod for the Mariners in his 14th start of the season.
-He's put together a 4.38 ERA in 74 2/3 innings pitched, with 81 strikeouts.
+- Miller (4-3 with a 4.06 ERA and 39 strikeouts in 44 1/3 innings pitched) gets the start for the Mariners, his ninth of the season.

-- In his most recent time out on Sunday, the right-hander went three innings against the Los Angeles Angels, giving up six earned runs while surrendering eight hits.
+- The right-hander last pitched on Tuesday against the Miami Marlins, when he went six innings, allowing one earned run while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.